 One of the strengths of SRI is the quality and dedication of our many clients.
-The following are some useful links relating to quality, environmental, security, and health and safety registration systems.
+The following are some useful links relating to quality, sustainability, and security registration systems.

 International Organization for Standardization (ISO)

 Licensed copies and updates of the standards are available via the ISO web site.
 The International Organization for Standardization (ISO) is the world’s largest developer and publisher of International Standards.
 It is a network of the national standards institutes of 157 countries, one member per country, with a Central Secretariat in Geneva, Switzerland, that coordinates the system.
 ISO is a non-governmental organization that forms a bridge between the public and private sectors.
 It enables a consensus to be reached on solutions that meet both the requirements of business and the broader needs of society. – ISO

 The ANSI-ASQ National Accreditation Board is the U.S. accreditation body for management systems.
 ANAB is a member of the International Accreditation Forum and a signatory of the IAF multilateral cooperative arrangements (MLAs) for QMS and EMS.
 Through the IAF MLAs and the Multilateral Cooperative Accreditation Arrangement, ANAB cooperates with other accreditation bodies around the world to provide value to its accredited CBs and their clients, ensuring that accredited certificates are recognized nationally and internationally.
 The global conformity assessment system ensures confidence and reduces risk for customers engaging in trade worldwide. – ANAB